start › Nasza uczelnia › About us

 With the decision of 30th January 2012, the Central Committee for Academic Degrees and Titles granted the Faculty of Philosophy at Jesuit University Ignatianum in Krakow the rights to confer the academic degree of doktor nauk humanistycznych within the discipline of cultural studies.

 At present, Ignatianum is a catholic university with state rights.
 It consists of two Faculties: Philosophy and Education.
-The Faculty of Philosophy offers two majors: philosophy and cultural studies and the Faculty of Education: pedagogy, political studies, social work and administration and public policy.
+The Faculty of Philosophy offers: philosophy,cultural studies and psychology, the Faculty of Education: pedagogy, political studies, social work and administration and public policy.
 There are programmes for full-time studies as well as extramural ones.
 Educational offer at both faculties also includes a number of postgraduate studies.